How to Apply a Shellac Finish to Plywood

 Applying shellac to plywood is a traditional way to finish your woodworking project.
 Made from insect-secreted resin flakes dissolved in alcohol, it’s a non-toxic finish that’s quick and easy to apply.
 Shellac is ideal for grained plywood or wooden furniture.
 The finish magnifies the grain and offers a glossy, glass-smooth finish.

-Shellac is only available in two main colors: a clear white or orange hue.
-Despite needing to apply several coats, it’s thin, dries quickly, and is extremely easy to work with, so you can apply it in less than a day.
-You can shellac over a painted or stained surface to achieve a polished, plastic-like look.
-Despite its dark tint when purchased in orange, shellac doesn’t work well as a stain by itself.
+Shellac is only available in two primary colors: a clear white or orange hue.
+Despite needing to apply several coats, it’s thin, dries quickly, and is extremely easy to work with, so you can use it in less than a day.
+To achieve a polished, plastic-like look, you can shellac over a painted or stained surface.
+When purchased in orange, shellac doesn’t work well as a stain despite its dark tint.
 Keep reading to learn how to apply shellac to wood or plywood.

 How Do You Get the Perfect Shellac Finish?

-Because shellac is easily damaged by liquids, you should avoid using it for coffee tables, as cup rings will stain the finish.
+Because liquids easily damage shellac, you should avoid using it for coffee tables, as cup rings will stain the finish.
 Humidity and sunlight can also cause problems for shellac finishes.
 Prolonged exposure to either can cause the color to fade or turn white.

 How to Mix Shellac: What is the Alcohol to Shellac Flakes Ratio?

-You can purchase premixed shellac, which is the better choice for beginners, or you can make your own mixture using shellac resin flakes and denatured alcohol.
-Getting the mixture right is an important part of finishing wood with shellac.
+You can purchase premixed shellac, the better choice for beginners, or make your mixture using shellac resin flakes and denatured alcohol.
+Getting the mixture right is an essential part of finishing wood with shellac.
 Too many flakes will produce a thicker mixture that’s hard to apply cleanly.

 If it’s too thick, add more denatured alcohol and test the consistency on scrap wood.
 Continue adding denatured alcohol to the mixture until you reach your preferred consistency.
-Try to purchase as close to the right amount that you need as possible, as leftover shellac has a short shelf life.
+Try to purchase as close to the amount you need, as leftover shellac has a short shelf life.

 When mixing shellac, use the guide below to determine how thick your shellac mixture should be: